Qewertyy/CompiledGames/README.md

 # Compiled Games
-This will repo will act as a complied directory for games developed by me
+This will repo will act as a compiled directory for games developed by me